 Load Dispatch Center (LDC) is the centralized facility for operational coordination and dispatch activities of OETC.
-The facility consists of main control center at Mawalleh.
-A back up control center is under construction at a different location.
-A regional control center at Salalah handles the activities related to Dhofar area.
+The facility consists of main control center at Mawalleh. regional control center at Salalah handles the activities related to Dhofar area.
 Together, these control centers form vital infrastructure to realize OETC’s objective of ensuring safe, secure, reliable and economic Transmission and Dispatch.
 LDC is committed to contribute in realizing the vision and mission of OETC.

 This section is headed by Control manager.
 Their main job is focused on real time operations to ensure safe, reliable, secure and economic transmission of power and dispatch of generation.
 The main activities in Control are